Lobuche Peak Climbing with Everest Base Camp Trek

 What's Included

-• Welcome or farewell dinner in a traditional restaurant in Kathmandu
+• Welcome dinner in a local Nepali restaurant with cultural dance and performance

-• Medical kit carried by your trekking leader
+• The medical kit carried by your trekking leader

 • Company services and all required government taxes/royalties

-• All the expenses which is not mentioned above
+• Anything that is not mentioned in the above inclusive section

 Additional Info